Holistic Explainable AI (H-XAI): Extending Transparency Beyond Developers in AI-Driven Decision Making: Discussion and Conclusion

-A key takeaway from our work is that explanation is an iterative process, not a static output.
-No single method is sufficient on its own; different questions demand different tools.
-We show that by selecting and combining methods, whether RDE, counterfactuals, or feature attribution, we can shift the role of explanation from justifying predictions to supporting meaningful interaction, allowing stakeholders to test hypotheses and refine their understanding.
-While a promising step toward a unified approach, this work opens several avenues for future research, including expanded case studies, additional methods, and conducting user studies with diverse stakeholders.
+A core insight from this work is that explanation is an iterative process rather than a one-off output.
+Different questions require different tools, and no individual method is adequate on its own.
+By combining RDE with counterfactual reasoning and feature-based explanations, we shift the role of explanation from post hoc justification to a form of structured interaction that allows stakeholders to test hypotheses and improve their understanding of model behavior.
+While this paper presents a first step toward a holistic approach, several directions remain open for future work, including additional case studies, exploring complementary explanation methods, and conducting user studies with diverse stakeholders who rely on AI-driven decisions in online and operational settings.